ArkadiyShuvaev/s3-lambda-dynamodb-typescript/README.md

 ## Cleanup
 To delete the sample application that you created, use the AWS CLI.
 Assuming you used your project name for the stack name, you can run the following:

+* Delete all files from the "s3lambdadynamobucket" bucket first.
+Otherwise, AWS CloudFormation will not be able to remove the not-empty bucket
+* Remove an AWS CloudFormation stack:
 ```bash
 aws cloudformation delete-stack --stack-name s3-lambda-dynamodb
 ```